Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Views of Edinburgh| ©Adi Wahid

-The adventure begins in Edinburgh's Old Town at 6:30 PM, when the group meets the guide at the Royal Mile (the main street of the Old Town) to begin the walking tour of this Unesco World Heritage Site.
+The adventure begins in **Edinburgh'**s Old Town at 6:30 PM, when the group meets the guide at the Royal Mile (the main street of the Old Town) to begin the walking tour of this UNESCO World Heritage Site.

-During the tour you will discover why the castle is said to be haunted and who is the troubled spirit of the Green Lady that inhabits it, which is the bloodiest bridge in the city, what was done with witches in Edinburgh during the sixteenth century or who was Mr. Chisley and why the Edinburghers were afraid of his right arm, among many other gruesome stories.
+During the tour you will discover why the castle is said to be haunted and who is the troubled spirit of the Green Lady that inhabits it, which is the bloodiest bridge in the city, what was done with witches in Edinburgh during the 16th century or who was Mr. Chisley and why the Edinburghers were afraid of his right arm, among many other gruesome stories.
 You will freeze!

 Itinerary